Role and Responsibilities for Topical Mentors

 Thank you for your interest to be a topical mentor in the MGEM program!

-Students are required to meet twice per term (2 times in term 1 September-December, 2 times in term 2 January-March) with their topical mentor.
-As topical mentor, you will complete a short online form to report the student’s progress at the meeting.
-You can access this password-protected form on the Mentor Portal page.
-Students are responsible for scheduling all meetings with their topical mentor, and the topical mentor is responsible for making themselves available to meet with the student.
+Students are required to meet regularly with their topical mentor.
+The frequency of such meetings, and who else may be involved, should be discussed and agreed upon early on in the project.
+As a general rule of thumb, we expect that students will be reaching out to schedule a meeting approximately once per month.
+More frequent meetings may be necessary at times, but please be aware that students have additional coursework commitments that may make scheduling meetings challenging and burdensome.
+Students are responsible for scheduling all meetings with their topical mentor and bringing questions, examples, and discussion items to each meeting.
+The topical mentor is responsible for being available to meet with the student, though not necessarily on short notice.
 If you are mentoring more than one student, then it is suggested that you meet with all your students at the same time so that students have the opportunity to understand how their project fits within your wider research program.
 It may also be beneficial to schedule all mentor meetings at the outset of the project to avoid scheduling conflicts.